SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Facedetection_VPU_Async.md

 ### 1. Select Plugin for inference engine
-Select CPU as plugin device to load Face Detection pre trained optimized model -Replace the following lines of code
+Select CPU as plugin device to load Face Detection pre trained optimized model
+- Replace the following lines of code
 ```cpp

 	//Select plugins for inference engine